-If you are new to the world of GNU/Linux ─ and especially if you come from the Microsoft Windows ecosystem ─ then you will undoubtedly already have noticed that GNU/Linux handles permissions and storage volumes quite differently from what you might be used to and what you might expect.
+If you are new to the world of GNU/Linux ─ and especially if you come from the Microsoft Windows ecosystem ─ then you will undoubtedly have already noticed that GNU/Linux handles permissions and storage volumes quite differently from what you might be used to and what you might expect.
 This is because GNU/Linux is a UNIX-family operating system, and UNIX is an operating system architecture that was specifically designed for concurrent multiuser access.
 As such, security is an integral aspect of the UNIX paradigm, unlike in Microsoft Windows, which started its life as a graphical user interface on top of MS-DOS, itself a single-user and single-tasking operating system for standalone computers without a network connection, and with a processor that had no memory management unit and no process privilege separation.

 UNIX started off as a multitasking, multiuser operating system that was developed both on and for minicomputers at AT&T Bell Labs in 1969.
 Unlike what the name “minicomputer” may lead you to believe, those were pretty big machines that easily took up an entire wall in a room, but they were called “minicomputers” because the only other type of computer that existed at the time was a mainframe, which would readily take up an entire floor in a company building.

 Design-wise, UNIX was heavily inspired by and modeled after the then experimental Multics mainframe operating system, which Dennis Ritchie, Ken Thompson, Joe Ossanna and Douglas McIlroy were administrating at AT&T Bell Labs.